-I have received and read the Student Handbook that describes the O'Neill Public School District's discipline policies, regulations, rules, and expectations to be followed by students enrolled in the O'Neill Public Schools, including the Drug Free School Policy.
+I have accessed and read the O'Neill Junior-Senior High School Student Handbook, that describes the O'Neill School District's discipline policies, regulations, rules, and expectations to be followed by students enrolled in the O'Neill Public Schools, including the Student Discipline Policy #5035.
 My child and I have discussed these policies and understand that we must comply with them.